Skip to content

 Dan Tyre's suit bag & the future of travel luggage

 So when is the future?
 Now, right?
 People used to say 2020.
 They used to say 2025.
 Now, why?
-Anybody have good examples of why we live in the future?
+Does anybody have good examples of why we live in the future?

-So, anybody in the audience still have a suit bag?
+So, does anybody in the audience still have a suit bag?
 Do the rest of you guys use rolly luggage?
-Like roll your luggage behind you?
+Like, roll your luggage behind you?
 You're so old-fashioned.

 There's something called travel robotics.
-Today you can have your luggage, follow you around like a dog.
-You load it on a iPhone App, and you walked through the airport... my buddy Sean has it, you walk to the airport, his luggage follows him.
+Today, you can have your luggage follow you around like a dog.
+You load it on an iPhone App, and you walk through the airport.
+My buddy Sean has it, and you walk to the airport, and his luggage follows him.
 But I don't know how he gets through an elevator.

-I'm sitting in the airport and I'm like: 'All right, there's no place to plug in'.
-You know, everybody's cave men around the plugs all over the airport.
+Sitting in the airport, I'm like: 'All right, there's no place to plug in'.
+You know, everybody's cavemen around the plugs all over the airport.
 You can't find a plug.

 That's the future.
 I'm talking to my nephew and all his Twitter goes: '@coffee, @coffee, @coffee'.
 I'm like: 'What's that?'
 And he's like: 'Oh, that's how I always start my coffee pot in the morning'.
-From bed he tweets his coffee pot, so he starts called tweet a pot, right?
+From the bed, he tweets his coffee pot, so he starts calling the tweet a pot, right?
 Check it out.
 We live in the future.

 Is it easier or harder to run a business in 2018?